okagvv/myprofile/README.md

 The text file `myprofile.default` contains a list of profile scripts applied by `mvprofile` calls without arguments (i.e. during start of a login shell).
 Scripts will be searched in `myprofile` installation directory.
 They will be applied (via `source` ) in listed order. `myprofile` stops application squence after first error.
+If the file `~/.config/myprofile/default` exists then it will be used instead of `myprofile.default`.

 List entries starting with a hashmark will be skipped silently.